We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

 Therefore, I recommend using AMD APUs if you are building an economical gaming PC without a graphics card.

 You will learn more about their prowess in the benchmarks below.

 Benchmarking CPUs with Integrated Graphics Card

-In the following text we will benchmark the CPU performance in terms of single core and multi-core and graphics performance:
+In the following text, I will benchmark the CPU performance in terms of single-core and multi-core and graphics performance:

 List of Popular CPUs with Integrated Graphics in 2021

 The following are the popular and latest CPUs with their integrated graphics.

 You must select the right processor with the right graphics.
 Sometimes a CPU may have an excellent ‘CPU’ performance but lag in graphics prowess.

 |AMD Athlon 3000G (MSRP $50)||Vega 3||2 Cores, 4 Threads, 3.5 GHz||4455|

 |AMD Ryzen 3 3200G ($99)||Vega 8||4 Cores, 4 Threads, 4.00 GHz||7224|